 Years before Lou Grant became a massive hit in the US, British series Deadline Midnight focused on the investigative reporting team of fictitious Fleet Street newspaper The Daily Globe.

 The series featured the usual editors, senior reporters, hard-bitten veterans and the less than efficient junior of the newspaper office.

-The producers brought in former Daily Express editor Arthur Christiansen, who had recently been employed by ATV as Editorial Advisor, to oversee its authenticity.
+The producers brought in former Daily Express editor Arthur Christiansen, who had recently been employed by ATV as Editorial Advisor, to ensure the series maintained an air of Fleet Street authenticity despite a rather under-populated-looking newsroom.